Legoless/ViewModelable/README.md

 Each View Model should have input variables and output variables, which get populated based on input or local cache.
 Output variables usually should not be optional. **The concept is that output is always available for UIViewController to render, regardless of device state.**

-View Model has several different states:
+View Model has 5 states:

 - Initialized
 - Setuped